The SEND Team – who are we?

 How accessible is the school environment?

 We have an Accessibility Plan which shows how adaptations are made not only to the built environment but to the curriculum and how we can enable information to be accessed by all our learners and their parents.
 We value and respect diversity in our setting and do our very best to meet the needs of all our learners.
 We are mindful of the Equality Act 2010 and are vigilant about making reasonable adjustments where possible.
 Staff differentiate approaches and resources so as to support access to the curriculum.
 All ground floor rooms and playground areas are accessible for wheel chair users.
-Disabled toilets are available and there is a lift providing access to the second floor.
+A disabled toilet is available and there is a lift providing access to the second floor.

 How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?